leglorious/jmxtranswiki/Log4JWriter.md

 * key
 * Epoch

-We created this writer to send jmxtrans metrics to logstash.
+This writer has been initially created to send jmxtrans metrics to logstash.

 ## Configuration